Month five of your pregnancy...in which you might see some precious private parts.

 We’ve all heard the stories about girls and boys bits and bobs being obvious on scans (really?) about sonographers slipping up and letting the pink or blue balloon float on out of the bag.

-Oh and then there’s the husbands who think they’ve figured out….’
+Oh and then there are the husbands who think they’ve figured out….’
 I know the sex, I think I saw….some ovaries.’
 OVARIES!!
-Most of us can’t even work out where the head is.

 Even if you’re not finding out, it feels like a long time since you saw your little jelly baby at 12 weeks and you’re desperate for another glimpse.